 CDs of the bands, choirs and orchestras are available for purchase at the end of each week.
 They will be mailed out to the students in December.

 All campers must follow the rules and regulations of the camp.
-The International Music Camp has a ZERO TOLERANCE policy in regards to illegal drugs, tobacco, e-cigarettes, weapons, and alcohol.
-Campers are NOT ALLOWED to smoke, use illegal drugs, consume alcoholic beverages, or possess weapons while attending camp.
+The International Music Camp has a ZERO TOLERANCE policy in regards to alcohol, drugs, tobacco, marijuana, e-cigarettes, weapons, or disruptive.
+Campers are NOT ALLOWED to smoke, possess illegal drugs, tobacco, marijuana, alcohol, or weapons while attending camp.
 Campers unable to abide by the rules are subject to dismissal with NO REFUND.
 Harassment, or any behavior that is disruptive or infringes in any way on the safety and welfare of other campers or staff will be grounds for dismissal.

 No refund of the camp fees will be made to campers who leave the camp before the end of their session!